List of sports events affected by the virus from China

 WEIGHTLIFTING

-Asian championships from April 18-25 moved from Nur-Sultan, Kazakhstan, to Tashkent, Uzbekistan.
+Asian championships in Tashkent, Uzbekistan from April 18-25 canceled.
+Originally moved from Nur-Sultan, Kazakhstan.

 East Asian championships in Seoul from Feb.
 26-March 3 postponed.